// As an Amazon Associate I earn from qualifying purchases. This post contains affiliate links.

 The height of the machine is set electronically, meaning that you don’t have to manually adjust the height of each shot.
 This can be set via the user-friendly control panel on the side of the machine.

 With all the features taken into account, the Spinshot Pro is superior to competitors in the same price category.
-However, it still offers far less than the more advanced Spinshot Player model.
+However, it offers a little less than the more advanced Spinshot Player model.

 Weighing just 20kg, the Spinshot Pro is a very lightweight tennis ball launcher.
 The low weight makes the machine portable and easy to transport to and from the court.
 Even if the ball hopper is full, you can easily move the Spinshot Pro around the tennis court.
 The Pro also benefits from a built-in handle on the front of the machine.
 This is strong and durable and allows you to push or pull the machine with ease.